 Informi’s very existence would scarcely be possible without the next invention.
-Indeed, much of modern life would be very different if we didn’t have the internet to turn to satisfy our every need.
+Indeed, much of modern life would be very different if we didn’t have the internet to satisfy our every need.

 This 1994 clip looks more broadly at the ‘information superhighway’, a term that was coined to describe the movement towards digital communications and the Internet telecommunications network.
 It quite accurately predicts the boundless potential of this new technology but, interestingly, focuses on the entertainment industry and even talks of video on demand.
 If only we could sort out those pesky dial-up issues?

 There are plenty more times Tomorrow’s World got its predictions spot on (see touchscreen technology) and, of course, plenty of misses too (see Hissing Sid the robot snooker player).
 What’s clear in each of these examples is how indispensable technology soon becomes in our lives.
 We now struggle to imagine how we ever coped without these inventions.

 That doesn’t happen by itself, though.
 In so many cases, it’s the business world who leads the charge, harnessing the power of new developments in science and technology to develop innovative, game-changing, consumer-friendly products.
 So, what technological advancement will bring the next world-changing product?
 And which entrepreneur will make it happen?